What to Expect

 If your induction is postponed, we will contact you to discuss details and next steps.

-A cesarean birth, whether planned or unexpected, offers unique challenges.
-These are some of the steps we have taken at the Family Birthing Place to help make your cesarean birth a positive, family-centered experience.
+In the case of a cesarean birth, whether planned or unexpected, these are some of the steps we have taken at the Family Birthing Place to help make your birth a positive, family-centered experience.

 Postpartum & Newborn Care